About Experience Projects Education Interests Contact

 • Led end-to-end product lifecycle and go-to-market strategy for a digital surgical planning platform, scaling to 3,000+ personalized plans/year across 8+ international markets.

-• Coordinated the full lifecycle of an AI-powered surgical platform, reducing operative time by up to 15% and improving anatomical accuracy as validated by internal clinical evaluations.
+• Drove +19% year-on-year platform adoption growth, coordinating full lifecycle of an AI-powered surgical solution and improving anatomical accuracy as validated by internal clinical evaluations.

 • Defined business model, market access and reimbursement strategy for an AI-assisted MedTech solution, aligning product value with EU / US / AUS / JP healthcare regulations.

-• Partnered with Key Opinion Leaders and delivered 50+ clinical and technical trainings, supporting product validation, surgeon adoption and commercial expansion.
+• Partnered with Key Opinion Leaders and delivered 50+ clinical and technical trainings, driving surgeon adoption and commercial expansion across key markets.

-• Worked at the intersection of preoperative planning, intraoperative guidance and digital surgical workflows, helping translate clinical needs into an integrated image-guided surgery ecosystem.
+• Worked at the intersection of preoperative planning, intraoperative guidance and digital surgical workflows — translating clinical needs into an integrated, image-guided surgery ecosystem.

-Two projects from my Master's years at Politecnico di Milano — both rooted in human performance, both early signs of where I wanted my work to go.
+Two projects from my Master's years at Politecnico di Milano — applied, rooted in real data and real constraints, and early signals of where I wanted my work to go.

 Climber on sensorized wall — thesis project